proactis-documentation/documentation-source/docs/p2p/customtab.md

 In the screenshot above,  the blue menu bar comes from the main site,  whilst the remainder of the page (in white) is the custom tab.

-By convention the custom sites are placed within the WebSite\Custom folder and are mapped as a virtual application with in IIS.
+By convention the custom sites are placed within the __WebSite\Customer__ folder and are mapped as a virtual application with in IIS.

 ![alt text](../img/p2p/customtab/iis.JPG "iis")

-In order for P2P to know the URL of the page is displayed it's path needs to be added to the __web.config__ file.
+In order for P2P to know the URL of the page is displayed it's path needs to be added to the __ApplicationConfig.xml__ file.

 ![alt text](../img/p2p/customtab/config.JPG "config")